slazav/pico_osc/Readme.md

 * pico_adc -- SPP interface to Pico ADC24 devices.

-* ads1115 -- Communication with ads1115 ADC cards.
-I'm using at my Raspberry Pi.
-There is an SPP/command line interface program (ads1115.cpp), but it is not well tested, because I'm using more specialized mesurement program (pmeas.cpp).

 * sig_filter  -- Program for processing signals recorded by pico_rec program.
 I'm using a simple custom format SIG for recording signals.
 It contains a text header and binary data from oscilloscope.
 There is also SIGF